 Ana studied Latin and Ancient Greek at University College Dublin, where she became an active member of Dramsoc, UCD’s Drama Society.
 It is here where Ana and Tzarini first met, when she played Jadis in The Lion, the Witch and Soho, Tzarini’s first full-length production with Dramsoc.
 Since then they have collaborated in many projects.
 Notable roles in Dramsoc include Hecate in Hamlet, and Madeleine in In the Republic of Happiness by Martin Crimp.
 Ana also directed a production of Sarah Ruhl’s Eurydice.

 In January 2020 Ana moved to New York, but the universe had other ideas.
-So Ana fled back to the relative safety of Spain where she currently resides.
+So Ana fled back to the relative safety of Spain.
+She then moved to London where she currently resides.

 Colin is a Lighting Designer, Chief LX & Technician from Co.
 Wexford, now based in Dublin.
 He has worked with LipZinc Theatre on a number of productions, including Dolly, Mad Cats & Divas & Sugar Mice.
 He recently competed an MFA in Stage Design (Lighting & Dramaturgy) at The Lir Academy Dublin.